Robin Hood's Larder

 Robin Hood's Larder (also known as the Butcher's Oak, the Slaughter Tree and the Shambles Oak) was a veteran tree in Sherwood Forest that measured 24 ft in circumference.
 The tree had long been hollow and is reputed to have been used by the legendary outlaw Robin Hood and others as a larder for poached meat.
 It was badly burnt by fire in the late 19th century and again in 1913.
 The tree fell in a gale in 1961 and no trace of it remains.

 Location

 The oak tree was located in Birklands, part of Sherwood Forest that was first mentioned in 1251 and in continual ownership by the crown for 600 years.
 It was situated approximately 3 mi west of the village of Ollerton and 1.5 mi west of the Major Oak.
-The site is currently in the ownership of the Forestry Commission and the Sherwood Forest Visitor Centre, run by Nottinghamshire County Council, is nearby.
+The site is under the ownership of the Forestry Commission and the Sherwood Forest Visitor Centre, previously run by Nottinghamshire County Council, succeeded by RSPB, is nearby.